Last Updated on

 - Sydney W. France, in his book ‘Siamese Cats‘ claims that the Hon.
 Russell Gordon gave his considered opinion that the Siamese cat was a cross between the Sacred Cat of Burma and the Annamite cat introduced into the religiously sealed and guarded Burmese Temples, and which were imported into Siam when the Cambodian Empire of Khmer fell to the attacks of the Siamese.

-- German explorer and zoologist Peter Simon Pallas shows a picture of a cat with a Siamese coat pattern which was said to be the progeny of a black cat and had a chestnut-brown body colour, black at the back and paler along the sides and belly, with a black streak running along and surrounding the eyes.
-This cat was seen in the area of the Caspian Sea.
+- German explorer and zoologist Peter Simon Pallas shows a picture of a cat seen in the area of the Caspian Sea with a Siamese coat pattern which was said to be the progeny of a black cat and had a chestnut-brown body, black at the back and paler along the sides and belly, with a black streak running along and surrounding the eyes.

 Arrival in England: